tesarwijaya/hello-next/README.md

 Take a look at the following resources:

 - [React](https://reactjs.org/docs/getting-started.html) - learn about basic react app.
+- [Redux](https://redux.js.org/introduction/getting-started) -  predictable state container for JavaScript apps.
+- [RxJS](https://rxjs-dev.firebaseapp.com/guide/overview) - library for composing asynchronous and event-based
-- [React-Redux](https://react-redux.js.org/introduction/quick-start) - React Redux is the official React binding for Redux.
-It lets your React components read data from a Redux store, and dispatch actions to the store to update data.
+- [React-Redux](https://react-redux.js.org/introduction/quick-start) - the official React binding for Redux.
+It lets your React components read data from a Redux store, and dispatch actions to the store to update data.programs by using observable sequences.
 - [Redux-Observable](https://redux-observable.js.org/) - RxJS-based middleware for Redux.
 Compose and cancel async actions to create side effects and more.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.